Dolni Glavanak

-Dolni Glavanak is a village in the municipality of Madzharovo, in Haskovo Province, in southern Bulgaria.
+Dolni Glavanak is a village in the municipality of Madzharovo, in Haskovo Province, southern Bulgaria.

-A megalithic stone circle, the Dolni Glavanak Cromlech lies 2 km west of the village.
+A megalithic stone circle, the Dolni Glavanak Cromlech, lies 2 km west of the village.
 Constructed from 15 pyramid-shaped stones, the formation is roughly circular in shape and has a diameter of 10 metres.
 The stone circle dates to the Early Iron Age (8th-7th century BCE).
-It was discovered in 1998 by the archaeologist Georgi Nehrizov.
+It was discovered in 1998 by archaeologist Georgi Nehrizov.